GabrielaSinastre/NLW-Journey-Go/README.md

 # NLW-Journey-Go
-A repository to learn GoLang with Next Level Week, provided by Rocketseat
+A repository to learn NodeTS with Next Level Week, provided by Rocketseat

+Prisma
+  -> Don't need to use docker
+  npx prisma init --datasource-provider SQLite

+Fastify